 The Smart Parts Ion Firebolt is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 This bolt by itself turn the gun into something else much much more expensive.
 After shooting it, it feels more on the lines of the Timmy and Ego that I've shot.